andreamsgi27/andreamsgi27/README.md

 <br>

+## 💻 Work
+- ♠️ Java Backend Developer at Capgemini
+<br><br>

 ## ✏️ Education
-- 💻 Currently studying official vocational training in Web Application Development
+- 💻 Vocational training in Web Application Development
 - 🔭 Backend Bootcamp at Factoría F5
 - 🌐 English C1 🎧📚 and B2 🖋️💬 from Oxford ToE and English Studies Degree
 <br><br>